 The capital and largest city of Croatia, Zagreb is a vibrant metropolis packed with both historic and modern attractions.
 Located in northwestern Croatia, the city dates back to the 11th century when a diocese was first established by Hungarian King Ladislaus.
 Today, Zargreb is a sprawling cosmopolitan city and the heart of Croatian culture, academics and government.
 The city is divided into an Upper and Lower Town, with Upper Town being the historic core where tourists can walk down cobblestone streets and visit old, medieval churches and towers.

-See Also: Where to Stay in Zagreb
+See Also: Top Things to Do in Zagreb

 Best known as the alleged birthplace of the famous merchant traveler, Marco Polo, Korcula is a 30-mile (50 km) island located off Croatia’s Adriatic Coast.
 Korcula is comprised of lush green forests, vineyards, olive groves, sandy beaches and charming villages.
 The island’s main town, Korucla Town, is a historic, walled town with Venetian Renaissance architecture, colorful markets and plenty of tourist facilities.